 in the sentence, such as is/

 the verb?
-If so, would the sentence still make sense?
+If so, would the sentence still make grammatical sense?

-If so, you may have passive voice.
+If so, you might have passive voice.
 For instance, "the

 Passive Voice Exercise: